My Name is Ayad Faoud Al Rousan: A Syrian Refugee Story

 - How should nations decide who can settle and who cannot?

-- And, what are the nation’s responsibilities towards those who settle?
+- And, what are a nation’s responsibilities towards those who settle there?